Bedrock-OSS/bedrock-wiki-legacy/tutorials/remove-shadows.md

 ## Remove Entity Shadows for ALL Entities

-Change these lines in the `shadow.material` file under the Resource Pack / materials folder.
+Change these lines in the `shadows.material` file under the Resource Pack / materials folder.

 **NOTE:** This folder is NOT included in the vanilla RP Pack examples and must be exported from a APK files or added by hand.